Wonderful things can happen when the body lets go of tension

 “Sally’s classes are suitable for anyone, regardless of ability or previous experience.
 You are so focussed on what you are doing, it doesn’t matter what the person on the next mat is doing!”

 Yoga is a physiological or felt experience, and if we can deepen this bodily connection, we can begin to locate and release tension, finding a more natural, easeful way of moving, which is lighter, more fluid and full of vitality.
-And if the body relaxes, the mind can settle too and we can start to feel more ‘present’, with all the clarity and vibrancy that it brings.
+And as the body relaxes, the mind can settle too and we can start to feel more ‘present’, with all the clarity and vibrancy that it brings.